TiagoMA90/connect/README.md

 - To provide a platform where users can share their posts/pictures and comments.
 - To create a community of users and like minded individuals.
 - To connect with people.
+- To develope a project keen to a starting point for my private and future projects.

 ## Set Goals
-- To create a fully functional social media app
+- To create a fully functional and generic social media app.
-- To allow user accessibility, interaction & control over their data
+- To allow user accessibility, interaction & control over their data.
-- To create a Community and build content on the platform (imagery)
+- To create a Community and build content on the platform (such as imagery).

 ## Design:
 The website was designed with the intent to allow users to browse posts, read comments and navigate throughout the website at ease.